-This three day* course provides a comprehensive overview of the roles and responsibilities of CDM 2015.
+This course is between 2 and 3 days in duration* and provides a comprehensive overview of the roles and responsibilities of CDM 2015.
 It highlights the importance of the principles of prevention and the requirement for cooperation and coordination in the management of health and safety.

 It provides practical underpinning knowledge to illustrate CDM2015 principles and practical / legal implications.
 It will be of interest to Clients, Principal Designers, Designers, Contractors and Principal Contractors and those seeking to act in an advisory role.